misc0110/ProcDetails/README.md

 # ProcDetails
-The ProcDetails kernel module shows informations about `procfs` files.
+The ProcDetails kernel module shows details about `procfs` files.
 If a proc file is associated with a kernel module, the name of the module is shown.
 Otherwise, the module can only show that the file is created by the kernel.
-The following other informations are shown:
+The following other details are shown:

  * `Mode`: The permissions of the file:
  	* `Format`: Bitmask defined in `include/uapi/linux/stat.h`.
 Regular files are 100.